subh-sk/Nara/README.md

 ## Key Features

-- **Classification of Labels**: Classify and categorize data based on predefined labels.
-- **Multiple AI Models**: Access llm from multiple AI providers like Groq, Cohere, OpenAI, etc.
-- **Advanced Prompt template for system prompts**: advance prompt style with live functions.
-- **AI-Powered Function Generation**: Create functions and Python templates based on user prompts with a click of a button.
-- **AI-Powered Template Generation**: Create Python templates based on user prompts with a click of a button.
 - **Temporary Email Creation**: Easily generate and manage temporary emails for testing and other purposes.
 - **Random Data Generation**: Generate random passwords, IDs, names, and other data with customizable options.
 - **Caching**: Implement caching mechanisms to store data temporarily and improve performance.